 COST: 55 / 60 / 65 / 70 / 75 mana

-ACTIVE: Nami blesses the target allied champion, or herself, for 6 seconds, causing her target's next three basic attacks to each deal bonus magic damage and slow their target for 1 second.
+ACTIVE: Nami blesses the target allied champion, or herself, for 6 seconds, causing her target's next three basic attacks and abilities to each deal bonus magic damage and slow their target for 1 second.

 - The enhanced attacks will apply other on-hit effects and can critically strike as normal.

 - Tidecaller's Blessing's bonus damage has no effect on structures.

 - You can proc Summon Aery with Tidecaller's Blessing, so if your other abilities are on cooldown, you can use this to give a small shield to your ally.

 - Use Tidecaller's Blessing before an Aqua Prison if you're finding it hard to land.